Drug Interactions between Azithromycin Dose Pack and Mucinex Children's Congestion & Cough

 Interactions between your drugs

-There were no interactions found in our database between Azithromycin Dose Pack and Mucinex Children's Congestion & Cough - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Azithromycin Dose Pack and Mucinex Children's Congestion & Cough.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 Azithromycin Dose Pack